-The purpose of this Privacy Notice is to outline the policies, procedures and measures Northcrest takes with respect to the collection, use, disclosure, protection and handling of personal information in order to comply with its obligations under the federal Privacy Act, the Privacy Regulations, and applicable policies, directives and guidelines of the Treasury Board of Canada Secretariat (“Treasury Board”) issued pursuant to its mandate under the Privacy Act.
+The purpose of this Privacy Notice is to outline the policies, procedures and measures that Northcrest Developments takes with respect to the collection, use, disclosure, protection, and handling of personal information in order to comply with its obligations under the federal Privacy Act, the Privacy Regulations, and applicable policies, directives and guidelines of the Treasury Board of Canada Secretariat (“Treasury Board”) issued pursuant to its mandate under the Privacy Act.

 Collection of Personal Information

 Northcrest Developments shall not collect personal information unless you provide it to us, either verbally or by written correspondence, including in person, and through faxes, emails and telephone inquiries.

 Subject to limited exceptions under the Privacy Act, Northcrest shall, wherever possible, collect personal information that is intended to be used for an administrative purpose directly from the individual to whom the information relates, except where the individual otherwise authorizes.

 Northcrest shall inform any individual from whom it collects personal information of the following: